alanmitchell/bmon/docs/source/multi-building-charts.rst

 To create this type of report, you first need to write down the Sensor IDs and the associated Building for each sensor that you want to include in the report.
-Log into the Admin interface of BMON as described in :ref`adding-buildings-and-sensors`, and click on the ``Sensors`` link on the left side of the page.
+Log into the Admin interface of BMON as described in :ref:`adding-buildings-and-sensors`, and click on the ``Sensors`` link on the left side of the page.
 All of the Sensors currently entered into BMON will be shown.
 Find the sensors that you want to include in your report, perhaps using the Filter feature shown